Diocese of Nottingham

 The diocese covers an area of 13,074 km², taking in the English counties of Nottinghamshire (now excluding the district of Bassetlaw), Leicestershire, most of Derbyshire, Rutland and Lincolnshire.
 The episcopal seat is the Cathedral Church of St Barnabas in Nottingham.

-The Right Reverend Patrick McKinney is the 10th Bishop of Nottingham.
+Patrick McKinney is the 10th bishop of Nottingham.

 History

 It was one of twelve English dioceses created at the restoration of the hierarchy by Pius IX in 1850, embracing the counties of Nottingham, Leicester, Derby, Lincoln and Rutland.
 These had comprised part of the Apostolic Vicariate of the Midland District, when at the request of King James II in 1685, the Holy See divided England into four vicariates: the London, the Northern, the Midland and the Western.
 Before 1840, when the number of vicars apostolic was increased from four to eight, the Midland District consisted of fifteen counties.

 In 1850 Nottingham had 24 permanent missions, many of these little better than villages.
 For the most part they originated from chaplaincies which had through penal times been maintained by the Catholic nobility and gentry, or had been founded independently by them.
 Among these there existed foundations of several religious orders.
 In Derbyshire the Jesuits had missions at Chesterfield and Spinkhill, in Lincolnshire at Lincoln, Boston and Market Rasen.
 The Dominican Order was settled in Leicester, the Fathers of Charity carried on several missions in Leicestershire, and the Cistercians occupied Mount St Bernard Abbey in Charnwood Forest.

-From the appearance of the Jesuits in England in 1580 at the special request of Dr William Allen, they had done much by their labours to keep alive the Catholic faith in the Nottingham diocese.
+From the appearance of the Jesuits in England in 1580 at the special request of William Allen, they had done much by their labours to keep alive the Catholic faith in the Nottingham diocese.
 Of their missions mentioned above some were among the earliest of the Society of Jesus in England dating back some three hundred years.
-Derby was included in the district or college of the Society called the "Immaculate Conception", founded by Father Richard Blount, about 1633, first provincial superior of the English Province.
-Extinct for many years, it was partially revived in 1842 as Mount St Mary's College, when the new college and convictus was established by the then provincial, Father Randall Lythgoe.
+Derby was included in the district or college of the Society called the "Immaculate Conception", founded by Richard Blount, about 1633, first provincial superior of the English Province.
+Extinct for many years, it was revived in 1842 as Mount St Mary's College, when the new college and convictus was established by the then-provincial, Randall Lythgoe.

 After the Reformation, the English Province of the Friars Preachers ceased to exist, until resuscitated at Bornem in Flanders by Philip Howard, later cardinal, who became the first prior of the Dominicans in 1675.
 The first introduction of the English Dominicans from Bornem was at Hinckley, whence for many years Leicester was served by them at intervals.
-Their mission at Leicester was put on a permanent basis in 1798 by the purchase of a house by Father Francis Xavier Choppelle.
-Holy Cross Priory, Leicester was begun by Father Benedict Caestryck in 1815 and was opened in 1819.
+Their mission at Leicester was put on a permanent basis in 1798 by the purchase of a house by Francis Xavier Choppelle.
+Holy Cross Priory, Leicester was begun by Benedict Caestryck in 1815 and was opened in 1819.
 The dedication under the title of Holy Cross was adopted on account of the celebrated relic of the Holy Cross brought from Bornem.